cuba-platform/ldap-addon/README.md

 # Overview

-The LDAP integration CUBA component provides readily available instruments for employing features of a directory server, e.g. Active Directory, in any CUBA-based application.
+The LDAP integration CUBA component provides readily available instruments to enhance any CUBA-based application with the features of a directory server, e.g. Active Directory.
-The component is available for CUBA applications of any complexity and does not require any additional third-party frameworks or libraries to be installed.
+The component is available for CUBA applications of any complexity and does not require any additional third-party frameworks or libraries.

-The component provides the following functionalities:
+The component provides the following functionality:

-* Authentication in CUBA applications using LDAP credentials;
+* Using LDAP credentials to log in to CUBA applications
-* Configuration of rules for assigning roles and access groups to users;
+* Configuring rules of role and user access group assignment
-* Population of user details from the LDAP server;
+* Populating user details from the LDAP server automatically
 * Logging LDAP synchronization details.

-See [sample application](https://github.com/cuba-platform/ldap-addon-demo), using this add-on.
+The following [sample application](https://github.com/cuba-platform/ldap-addon-demo) can be used to test the component functionality.

 # Getting Started

 ## Prerequisites

-Before enabling the add-on, it is required to configure a directory server, so that it will be accessible for the add-on features.
+Before enabling the add-on, configure your directory server.

 ## Installation

-To add the LDAP component to your project, the following steps should be taken:
+To add the LDAP component to your CUBA project:

 1. Open your application in CUBA Studio.